bennieboj/BlishHud-Mounts/README.md

 Either display or not display the module on the loading screen.

 #### Mount automatically on the same mount when using a loading screen.
-Keep track of which character is mounted on which mount and re-apply this afterwards.
+StoreThingForLaterActivation: keeps track of which character is mounted on which mount and re-applies this afterwards.
 Only applicable on mounts, since for other things we cannot determine if it's in use via the API.

 #### Out of Combat queuing